 - Projects with only Swedish collaboration and a total budget of at least 20 million SEK = 25,000 SEK

 We will pay the premium directly to your department after you have successfully submitted the proposal and sent a copy to us at firstname.lastname@example.org.

 For two-stage applications, the premium is divided in two.
 You are entitled to half for stage one and half for stage two.
 The first half of the money will be paid to you after your stage one proposal is submitted.
 Please note, if you do not apply for the premium at stage one, we can only pay you the second half of the premium at stage two - the total amount does not accumulate.

-Please send your application to us at email@example.com at least four weeks before the proposal deadline.
+Please send your application to us at email@example.com no later than four weeks after the proposal deadline.
 For two-stage applications, you are not required to re-submit an application for the second stage